|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 Colossians 2:2-3 “attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ, in whom are hidden all the treasures of wisdom and knowledge.”

-The “mystery of the Trinity” speaks of three divine beings in one God,
+The “mystery of the Trinity” speaks of three divine persons in one God,

 but here we read that “the mystery of God” - “all the treasures of wisdom and knowledge”